Dice

 Zackly right.

-other spellings: exactly, zacksly, ’zactly, and a’zackly
+variations: exactly, zacksly, ’zactly, a’zackly

 ★ "Zackly" is one of many clipped pronunciations in Southern/Appalachian talk (*pert near* for "pretty near," *’bout* for "about").
 It shows how everyday words shift in rhythm and sound. ★

-Origin
+Origin and Etymology

 From "exactly," reduced in dialect speech to "’zactly" and then "zackly."
 Collected in Appalachian and Southern dialect studies, and common in oral storytelling.

-Notes
+Usage Notes

 Still used playfully in the South and Appalachia, often in writing to mimic local speech.
 Rare outside the region, except when folksy style is intended.